 CELTA=certificate in English language teaching for adults.
 A CELTA course is considered to be a more advanced TEFL course that focuses on teaching adults.
 As far as TEFL courses go CELTA and then DELTA are said to be the most "reputable".
 Trinity TESOL is also said to be reputable.
 These are more commonly requested in Europe and sometimes in the Middle East.

-Here are some questions to help you narrow down your options to online or in the classroom.
 Here are a few questions that will help you choose the right course.
 One of the first things you'll have to decide is if you want to take an in-class or an online course.

 - What's your budget?